risingwavelabs/risingwave/README.md

 * Perform complex queries (such as joins, aggregations, and time windowing) on the fly.
 * Interactively and concurrently explore consistent, up-to-the-moment results.
 * Seamlessly send results to downstream systems.
-* Processing streaming and batch data using the same codebase.
+* Process streaming and batch data using the same codebase.

 ## In what use cases does RisingWave excel?